 I. The Restriction Codes

-To start off with the understanding the difference between a LTO professional license and a non-professional license, we must first understand the restriction codes implemented by the LTO.
+To start off with the understanding the difference between a professional driver's license and a non professional license, we must first understand the restriction codes implemented by the LTO.
 For each restriction, there are specific vehicle types that are included, and they are the only ones that you are allowed to drive.

 For your guidance, here is the list of the current restriction codes set by the LTO: